Edge Matching with Inequalities, Triangles, Unknown Shape, and Two Players: 2-player Edge Matching

+In this section, we prove PSPACE-hardness for 2-player variants of $1 \times n$ edge matching.
+In Section~\ref{sec:par}, we introduce and analyze a new variant of geography called partizan geography.
+Then in Section~\ref{sec:2-player reductions}, we reduce from geography and our new variant to 2-player $1 \times n$ edge matching.

-\section{Partizan Geography}
+\subsection{Partizan Geography}

+\defn{Geography} (also called generalized geography) is a game played on a directed or undirected graph with a designated start vertex.
+In \defn{vertex geography} \cite{lichtenstein1980go,fraenkel1993undirected}, players take turns moving from the current vertex to a neighboring vertex that has not been visited, with the player who cannot move losing.
+In \defn{edge geography} \cite{DBLP:journals/jcss/Schaefer78,fraenkel1993undirected}, revisiting vertices is allowed, but each edge can be used only once.
+In all four variants, directed/undirected vertex/edge geography, the decision question is whether the first player has a winning strategy.
+Undirected vertex geography can be solved in polynomial time \cite{fraenkel1993undirected}, while all three other versions are PSPACE-complete \cite{lichtenstein1980go,DBLP:journals/jcss/Schaefer78,fraenkel1993undirected}.

+We introduce partizan versions of geography, where the available moves depend on which player is moving next.
+In \defn{$X\!$ $Y\!$-partizan $Z\!$ geography}, with $X \in \{\text{directed}, \text{undirected}\}$ and $Y,Z \in \{\text{vertex}, \text{edge}\}$, players take turns in an $X$ graph extending a shared path, \footnote{Fraenkel and Simonson~\cite{DBLP:journals/tcs/FraenkelS93} analyze ``path-construction games'' with two paths, with partizan and impartial variants that specify which paths each player is allowed to extend.
+Tron~\cite{DBLP:conf/fun/Miltzow12} is another PSPACE-complete two-player two-path game.
+By contrast, partizan geography is about two players building a single path (like geography).} playing only $Y$s of their color while not repeating any $Z$ already visited.
+For example, in edge-partizan vertex geography, players can play only edges of their color that lead to a vertex not already visited.
+We give a complete characterization for $X$ $Y$-partizan $Z$ geography for all combinations of $X,Y,Z$, as summarized in Table~\ref{tab:partizan-geography}.

-In this section, we give a complete characterization of partizan geography, one variant of which we will later reduce from to prove the hardness of 2-player edge-matching games.
-First, we need a result about (impartial) geography that has been widely assumed, but to the best of our knowledge, not explicitly proved in the literature.
+First we need a result about (impartial) geography that has been widely assumed, but to the best of our knowledge, not explicitly proved in the literature:

-\begin{theorem} Directed edge geography remains PSPACE-hard even when restricted to bipartite planar graphs with maximum degree 3 and maximum in-/out-degree 2. \end{theorem}
+\begin{theorem} Directed edge geography remains PSPACE-hard even when restricted to bipartite planar graphs with maximum degree 3 and maximum in/outdegree 2. \end{theorem}

-Problem GP2 in Garey and Johnson~\cite{Garey-Johnson-1979} is ``Generalized Geography''.
-Their decision question describes directed edge geography, and they cite Schaefer's paper giving a PSPACE-hardness proof~\cite{DBLP:journals/jcss/Schaefer78}, but then cite Lichtenstein and Sipser~\cite{lichtenstein1980go} to add the bipartite, planar, and degree restrictions on the graph, apparently overlooking that the latter paper is about vertex geography.
-This claim and citation pair have been repeated, including in Fraenkel et al.'s paper on undirected edge geography~\cite{fraenkel1993undirected}, though Bodlaender~\cite{DBLP:journals/tcs/Bodlaender93} correctly distinguishes.
+Problem GP2 in Garey and Johnson~\cite{Garey-Johnson-1979} is called simply ``Generalized Geography'', but its decision question describes directed edge geography, and they cite Schaefer's paper \cite{DBLP:journals/jcss/Schaefer78} which gives a PSPACE-hardness proof.
+But Garey and Johnson also cite Lichtenstein and Sipser~\cite{lichtenstein1980go} to add the bipartite, planar, and degree restrictions on the graph, apparently overlooking that the latter paper is about vertex geography.
+This claim and citation pair have been repeated, including in Fraenkel et al.'s paper on undirected geography~\cite{fraenkel1993undirected}, though Bodlaender~\cite{DBLP:journals/tcs/Bodlaender93} correctly distinguishes.